dappsar/blockchains-based-on-execution-types/README.md

 Scroll processes transactions off-chain, and posts succinct proofs of correctness on-chain.

 ## [Hyperspace](https://hyperspace.foundation/)
-On January 24th, 2023, a group of people collectively known simply as Gutenberg announced Hyperspace, a new type of a supercomputer powered by an entirely browser-based blockchain.
+On January 24th, 2023, a group of people collectively known simply as Gutenberg announced Hyperspace, a new type of supercomputer powered by an entirely browser-based blockchain.

 "Hyperspace utilizes the user’s own browser in a new web zkVM to execute smart contracts and capture the Proof of Execution Trace in a STARK.
 These STARKs (“actions”) are bundled together into a single SNARK transaction which is propagated through the network.
 This design enables massively parallel execution.
 Since it is already known which specific states are impacted, this then plays a pivotal role in parallel validation.
-Overall, this design enables 10ms-50ms pre-L1-finality in the same region, providing an experience even faster than what was known as web2 and enabling new type of web3 multiplayer use cases." -- [from Introduciong Hyperspace Article](https://mirror.xyz/0xdC5d2d95CD48865b9d8d9b44827A4a85a65f2970/Rg1ietH8lFbzS3wwl6bnfOCdOoXvKMm3yZGFzSLc6EY)
+Overall, this design enables 10ms-50ms pre-L1-finality in the same region, providing an experience even faster than what was known as web2 and enabling a new type of web3 multiplayer use cases." -- [from Introducing Hyperspace Article](https://mirror.xyz/0xdC5d2d95CD48865b9d8d9b44827A4a85a65f2970/Rg1ietH8lFbzS3wwl6bnfOCdOoXvKMm3yZGFzSLc6EY)

 ---